Autowiring

 - MySettings('any value')

-Narrowing of Autowiring
+Narrowing Autowiring

 Let's take an example: